The boundary value problem for Laplacian on differential forms and conformally Einstein infinity: Boundary value problem for conformal infinity

 Using two ingredients: due to $(\delta^h)^2=0$, we have

 and due to Lemma A.1., we get

 we see that Equation \eqref{eq:NegFormVersion} is equivalent to

-We replace the terms $s^{(1)}_{m-1}(y^{(-)})$ and $s^{(1)}_{m-2}(y^{(-)})$, using Proposition \ref{Identities6}, by $s^{(-)}_k(y^{(-)})$ for appropriate collection of values of $k$.
+We replace the terms $s^{(1)}_{m-1}(y^{(-)})$ and $s^{(1)}_{m-2}(y^{(-)})$, using Theorem \ref{Identities6}, by $s^{(-)}_k(y^{(-)})$ for appropriate collection of values of $k$.
 Then it turns out that Equation \eqref{eq:FinalRecu} is equivalent to the two-times application of the recurrence relation in Proposition \ref{Identities3} to